jhumbug/generator-static-app-skeleton/README.md

 # Yeoman Generator for a Static App Skeleton

 ## Overview
-This skeleton is for creating and deploying a one page static html/js/css app.
+This yeoman generator provides you with a static app skeleton for creating and deploying a one page static html/js/css app.
 It uses a bunch web technologies to help workflow, organization and rapid development.

 It uses:
 * [Backbone](http://backbonejs.org/) as it's MVC.